Cuts and wounds

 How can you care for minor wounds at home

-3. Use direct pressure and elevate to control any bleeding and/or swelling
+• Use direct pressure and raise it up to control any bleeding and/or swelling if you can

 • Apply ice if your child has bruising or swelling – use a thin towel between the ice and your skin